 An example of Jepson claim: US4, 892,244;

 Markush Claims: It involves a claim written to cover one amongst the many elements which are a possibility in an invention.
 The alternatives have to be of similar property and should exhibit similar activity.
-In case of a chemical compound the alternatives must evolve from the same mother structure.
+In the case of a chemical compound, the alternatives must evolve from the same mother structure.
 For example; a collection of chemicals with similar structures.
-Similarly a group of sensors in case of an electronic based software application may be utilized while framing a Markush claim.
+Similarly, a group of sensors in case of an electronic based software application may be utilized while framing a Markush claim.

-Some schools do follow claiming things not as a part of invention but may be deemed to be related.
-As a norm such a practice is not considered healthy for the specification.
+Some schools do follow claiming things, not as a part of the invention but may be deemed to be related.
+As a norm, such a practice is not considered healthy for the specification.